-The encomienda system, established shortly after the Spanish conquest in the early 16th century, gave Spanish conquistadors and settlers the right to exact tribute and forced labor from indigenous communities in exchange for protection and Christian teaching.
+Established soon after the Spanish conquest in the early 1500s, the encomienda system granted conquistadors and settlers legal rights to demand tribute and forced labor from native communities.
+In theory, this was exchanged for protection and Christian religious instruction

 Establishment and Structure

-The structure of the encomienda system in Mexico varied depending on factors such as geography, demographics, and the priorities of colonial administrators.
+The structure of the encomienda system in Mexico was not uniform.
+It varied greatly depending on regional geography, population density, and the specific priorities or policies of local colonial administrators, leading to different experiences across the territory.

 Exploitation and Resistance

-The encomienda system in Mexico was characterized by widespread exploitation and abuse of indigenous peoples.
-Forced labor, excessive tribute demands, and harsh treatment were commonplace, leading to widespread suffering and resistance among native communities.
+The impact of the encomienda system on indigenous peoples was marked by exploitation and abuse.
+Forced labor, excessive tribute demands, and harsh treatment were common, causing great suffering and sparking frequent resistance among native communities.

 Economic Impact and Legacy

-The encomienda system played a central role in shaping the economy of colonial Mexico.
-Indigenous labor was essential for the production of agricultural goods, minerals, and other resources that fueled the Spanish colonial economy.
+The history of Spanish colonial Mexico is deeply intertwined with the encomienda system, which played a central role in shaping the economy.
+Indigenous labor was essential for the production of agricultural goods and other resources that fueled the Spanish colonial economy.

 However, the exploitation of indigenous labor under the encomienda system also had long-term negative consequences for Mexico, contributing to economic inequality, social instability, and the concentration of wealth in the hands of a small elite.